Electoral Backgrounder: Influencing votes

 7. If a person is found guilty of this offence, a court may impose a penalty of imprisonment of up to 2 years or 50 penalty units, or both.

-8. There is some uncertainty about the scope of s 326.
+9. There is some uncertainty about the scope of s 326.
 The provision could arguably cover a wide range of factual circumstances.
-The only judicial guidance is provided by cases decided in state Supreme Courts on similar offences in state legislation
+The only judicial guidance is provided by cases decided in state Supreme Courts on similar offences in state legislation.

-10. The majority of complaints concerning s 326 made to the AEC relate to the provision of hospitality (in the form of, for example, tea and biscuits or sausage sizzles) at events organised by political parties and candidates in local communities.
-It is arguable, however, that s 326 may not be contravened by such hospitality as it is reasonable to argue that the intention of the people providing the hospitality is not to directly influence voters or to buy their political allegiance, but to offer hospitality whilst facilitating political discussion.
+11. The majority of complaints received by the AEC concerning s 326 made relate to the provision of hospitality (in the form of, for example, tea and biscuits or sausage sizzles) at events organised by political parties and candidates in local communities.
+Section 326 may not be contravened by such hospitality as it is reasonable to argue that there is no intention to directly influence voters or to buy their political allegiance, rather simply offer hospitality whilst facilitating political discussion.

-11. It should be noted that if, as a result of election petition proceedings, the Court of Disputed Returns finds that an elected candidate has committed, or attempted to commit, bribery, the Court must declare the election of the candidate void under s 362 of the Act.
+12. It should be noted that if, as a result of election petition proceedings, the Court of Disputed Returns finds that an elected candidate has committed, or attempted to commit, bribery the Court must declare the election of the candidate void under s 362 of the Electoral Act.

 Influencing votes of patients in hospitals and nursing homes

-13. Section 325A was enacted in 1990 and has not yet been the subject of litigation.
-However the AEC understands that the intention of s 325A is to ensure that hospital and nursing home patients and residents are not pressured to vote in a way that is contrary to their own personal preferences, or unduly influenced in the formation of their preferences.
+16. While s 325A has not yet been the subject of litigation the intention of s 325A is to ensure that hospital and nursing home patients and residents exercise their voting right free from undue influence and pressure to vote in a particular way contrary to their own belief.

-14. For example, a nursing home proprietor may contravene the section if the proprietor chooses to accept electoral material from one candidate to be distributed to the residents in the home, but refuses to accept or distribute electoral material from other candidates, in order to influence the vote of a patient.
+17. For example, a nursing home proprietor may contravene the section if the proprietor chooses to accept electoral material from one candidate to be distributed to the residents in the home but refuses to accept or distribute electoral material from other candidates.

 Interference with political liberty

-16. Subsection 327(1) of the Act provides that a person shall not hinder or interfere with the free exercise or performance, by any other person, of any political right or duty that is relevant to an election.
+19. Subsection 327(1) of the Electoral Act provides that a person shall not hinder or interfere with the free exercise or performance, by any other person, of any political right or duty that is relevant to a federal election.
 Examples of interference with political liberty may include violence, obscene or discriminatory abuse, property damage and harassment or stalking.
 If a person is found guilty of this offence, a court may impose a penalty of imprisonment for up to 3 years or 100 penalty units, or both.

-18. If a person is found guilty of this offence, a court may impose a penalty of imprisonment for up to 2 years or 50 penalty units, or both.
-If a body corporate is found guilty of this offence, a court may impose for a penalty of 200 penalty units.
+22. If a person is found guilty of this offence, a court may impose a penalty of imprisonment for up to 2 years or 50 penalty units, or both.
+If a body corporate is found guilty of this offence, a court may impose a penalty of 200 penalty units.

-19. The High Court has indicated that it will be reluctant to find that the offence provisions of the Act infringe on conduct that is more appropriately covered by the political process.
-In Re Cusack it was argued that the requirement under s 170 of the Act that a candidate pay a nomination fee interfered with the free exercise of a right or duty contrary to sub-s 327(1).
+23. The High Court has indicated that it will be reluctant to find that the offence provisions of the Electoral Act infringe on conduct that is more appropriately covered by the political process.
+In Re Cusack it was argued that the requirement under s 170 of the Electoral Act that a candidate pay a nomination fee interfered with the free exercise of a right or duty contrary to subsection 327(1).
 In finding that s 170 was not inconsistent with s 327, Justice Wilson stated:

 "The requirement that a candidate pay a nomination fee does not interfere with the free exercise of a political right or duty.
 Section 327 is not addressed to fiscal considerations of the kind that are dealt with in s 170.
 It is concerned with intimidatory or other practices that tend to overbear the freedom or will of the person exercising the right or duty.
 Furthermore the larger questions concerning the legitimacy of the legislative process are not questions that can be addressed in this Court.
 They are questions for debate, if at all, in the political arena."

-In Hudson v Entsch [2005] FCA 460 it was argued that Mr Entsch had incited another person to knock down an electoral sign and that this interfered with the free exercise of a political right or duty by Mr Hudson contrary to sub-s 327(1).
-In concluding that the factual circumstances of the case did not reveal a breach of s 327, Justice Dowsett stated that political right or duty is restricted:
+25. In Hudson v Entsch [2005] FCA 460 it was argued that Mr Entsch had incited another person to knock down an electoral sign and that this interfered with the free exercise of a political right or duty by Mr Hudson contrary to subsection 327(1).
+In concluding that the factual circumstances of the case did not reveal a breach of s 327, Justice Dowsett stated:

 "In my view, a political right, for the purposes of sub-s 327(1) is the right to vote (including the allocation of preferences), the right to stand for election and the right to support or oppose a candidate, group of candidates or party."